Risks and opportunities of ECI and NEC option X22

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.

-Legal terms explained: Provisional Sums
+Legal terms explained: Serial Adjudication

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.